JinraeKim/cleargrasp/README.md

 ## Installation

-This code is tested with Ubuntu 16.04, Python3.6 and [Pytorch](https://pytorch.org/get-started/locally/) 1.3, and CUDA 9.0.
+~~This code is tested with Ubuntu 16.04, Python3.6 and [Pytorch](https://pytorch.org/get-started/locally/) 1.3, and CUDA 9.0.~~
+This code is tested with Ubuntu 18.04 (and 20.04 as well), Python 3.6 and [Pytorch](https://pytorch.org/get-started/locally/) 1.10.
+- CUDA has not been tested yet

 ### System Dependencies
+#### Trouble shootings
+- I'm not sure I need to install the whole system dependencies below.
+In my case, I encountered an error to install `OpenEXR`, and `sudo apt install build-essential` resolved the problem.
+- I had to install [some stuff](sudo apt-get install libglfw3-dev libgl1-mesa-dev libglu1-mesa-dev) to resolve
+the issue of ``GL/glu.h: No such file or directory #include <GL/glu.h>"

 ```bash
 sudo apt-get install libhdf5-10 libhdf5-serial-dev libhdf5-dev libhdf5-cpp-11